ih8celery/libcmdparse/README.md

     contains the non-option strings from the parsing source

 ## Dependencies
-  liboptparse depends only on the standard library of C++11
+  libcmdparse depends only on the standard library of C++11

   building it requires CMake >= 3.0, Make, and a C++ compiler that supports C++11.